andyfaff/scipy/PEP/1-Optimizer.rst

        * Functional defs: sklearn, daskml, skimage
    * Proposed solution
        * Classes (idea: `Function` and `Optimizer` class)
+           * `Optimizer` - takes care of minimization and stepping
+           * `Function` - takes care of evaluating function, gradient, and hessian.
+Takes care of numerical differentiation for grad and hess if required.
+Can be overridden if the user wishes to define their own grad/hess implementations.
+This pattern is intrinsic, and is sort of **already in use** in scipy at scipy/benchmarks/benchmarks/test_functions.py.
        * Goal:
            * provide minimal class interface
            * preserve backwards compatibility